 This is in your interest

-Well, they’re not alone.
+Well, you’re not alone.
 This crucial detail gets lost for a lot of us.
 According to a UBS’ Australian Banking Sector update on 19 September 2018, of people who took out a mortgage over the last year, 18% “don’t know” when their IO loan expires, and 8% thought it was in 15 years, which doesn’t exist in Australia!